 The interdepartmental studies major at Iowa allows students to create a course of study that complements their educational and career goals.
-Students can design an individualized plan of study or choose a preapproved plan in applied human services, business studies, or health science.
+Students choose a preapproved plan in applied human services, business studies, or health science.
 Each track includes course work from a variety of departments.

 Why Iowa?